winscripter/vsmef-usage-example/README.md

 # vsmef-usage-example
-Provides basic demonstration on how to use VS MEF in C# (Microsoft.VisualStudio.Composition)
+This repository demonstrates how to use VS MEF in C# (Microsoft.VisualStudio.Composition)